eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Hands-on experience in computer vision and deep learning frameworks, e.g., OpenCV,Tensorflow,Keras,Pytorch, and Caffe.
 	- Ability to quickly adapt to new situations, learn new technologies, and collaborate and communicate effectively.
 	- Location: San Diego, CA.
++ skill set:
+	- Descript is offering research internships to PhD and motivated masters students working in machine learning, human computer interaction, natural language processing, computer vision or computer audition.
+At Descript, we make technology that is transformative for content creation and media editing.
+Join us and help a passionate cross-disciplinary team of researchers, engineers, and designers build the next generation of media creation tools.
+	- As a research intern, you will collaborate with our research and/or engineering teams to develop exciting and novel technology, as well as work closely with researchers who regularly publish in top-tier journals and conferences.
+We are also interested in fostering ongoing collaborations, and are open to longer term projects that may become part of your PhD thesis, while also having meaningful impact for Descript users.
+Descript is the perfect vehicle for deploying cutting edge research to real users.
+	- Our research team is located primarily in Montreal, with some researchers working from France, as well as the Bay Area.
+Due to the COVID-19 pandemic, the location of the internship will be flexible, if not remote.
+You will be paired with a full-time researcher on a project tailored towards your skillset and interests.
+The expected duration of the internship is anywhere between 3-6 months, and start dates are flexible.
+	- Pursuing a PhD or Master’s degree with a focus on one or more of the following research areas: computer audition, human computer interaction (with either a video or audio focus), computer vision, deep learning, and computer vision.
+	- Track record of developing new research ideas, as demonstrated by one or more first author publications or projects.
+	- Publications at top ML/Audio/HCI conferences is a big plus: CHI, UIST, NeurIPS, ICML, ICLR, ISMIR, Interspeech, ICASSP.
++ skill set:
+	- Descript is powered by state-of-the-art Deep Learning technology, lowering the barrier to entry for content creation.
+Our vision is to build the next generation platform to enable easy and fast creation of audio and video content powered by cutting-edge AI.
+Building a revolutionary way to record, transcribe, edit and mix spoken audio and video comes with a series of unique challenges and requires solving hard and complex problems.
+This team has pioneered text-based media editing through tools like Overdub and Studio Sound.
+	- Own the ML infrastructure and production pipelines to bring the magic of AI to the end users
+	- Collaborate with the engineering team to bring  AI services to life
+	- Provide guidance on the performance trade-offs of Deep Learning models in production to the rest of the organization
+	- Ability to write flawless, readable and maintainable code in Python.
+Experience with Go is a plus.
+	- Familiarity with gRPC and Deep Learning model deployments
+	- Experience in design, development and maintenance of tools for ML data and modeling pipelines, including big data processing, model training and evaluation, continuous integration and development, model quality monitoring and analytics
+	- Previous experience with developing machine learning infrastructure or experience in using GPUs
+	- Strong analytical skills and a real passion for efficiency of the data and modeling process
+	- Familiarity with deep learning frameworks (e.g. Tensorflow, PyTorch)
+	- Preferred: Experience with on-device deployment of the deep learning models
+	- Preferred: Ability to deal well with ambiguous problems, and proceed with good judgement
+	- Preferred: Knowledge and experience with Google Cloud Platform and Kubernetes
++ Familiar with a certain deep learning framework, such as TensorFlow, MXNet, Caffe, Torch, etc., and have a deep understanding of deep learning
 + skill set for SOFTWARE ENGINEER (INTERN)—DEEP LEARNING/MACHINE LEARNING /COMPUTER VISION
 	- Software performance bottleneck analysis of frameworks, tools, and run-time to develop and integrate full stack solutions using a variety of neural network architectures.
 	- Development of AI profiling tools for neural processor engines to optimize the deep neural network architectures